 On October 3rd, I attended a special performance of KPOP to benefit Ma-Yi Theater.
 Check out who came out to support Ma-Yi Theater’s Producing Artistic Director Ralph B. Peña, Executive Director Jorge Ortoll and the Obie Award winning theater company.

-KPOP is a high-octane immersive event that audiences a backstage pass to a K-pop music factory.
+KPOP is a high-octane immersive event that gives audiences a backstage pass to a K-pop music factory.
 A limited number of $25 rush tickets will be available to audiences under 30 years of age (valid ID required).
 The production, which opened on September 22, must end on October 21.

 New York‘s Sara Holdren calls KPOP “A delicious spectacle,” and “expansive, catchy, and cunning,” while Time Out New York’s Adam Feldman “defies you not to enjoy KPOP!” and declares “tiny bubble of pleasure keep floating up and bursting all around us.
 Pop!
 Pop!
 Pop!
 We’re sold.”